imapsync/imapsync/README.md

     another.

     Imapsync command is a tool allowing incremental and recursive imap transfers from one mailbox to another.
+If you don't understand the previous sentence, it's normal, it's pedantic computer oriented jargon.

-    By default all folders are transferred, recursively, meaning the whole folder hierarchy is taken, all messages in them, and all messages flags (\Seen \Answered \Flagged etc.) are synced too.
+    All folders are transferred, recursively, meaning the whole folder hierarchy is taken, all messages in them, and all messages flags (\Seen
+    \Answered \Flagged etc.) are synced too.

-    Imapsync reduces the amount of data transferred by not transferring a given message if it resides already on both sides.
+    Imapsync reduces the amount of data transferred by not transferring a given message if it already resides on the destination side.
+Messages that are on the destination side but not on the source side stay as they are (see the --delete2 option to have a strict sync).

+    How imapsync knows a message is already on both sides?
 Same specific headers and the transfer is done only once.
 By default, the identification headers are "Message-Id:" and "Received:" lines but this choice can be changed with the --useheader option.

     All flags are preserved, unread messages will stay unread, read ones will stay read, deleted will stay deleted.

-    You can stop the transfer at any time and restart it later, imapsync works well with bad connections and interruptions, by design.
+    You can abort the transfer at any time and restart it later, imapsync works well with bad connections and interruptions, by design.
+On a terminal hit Ctr-c twice within two seconds in order to abort the program.
+Hit Ctr-c just once makes imapsync reconnect to both imap servers.

+    A classical scenario is synchronizing a mailbox B from another mailbox A in case you just want to keep a strict copy of A in B. Strict meaning all messages in A will be in B but no more.

+    For this, option --delete2 has to be used, it deletes messages in host2 folder B that are not in host1 folder A. If you also need to destroy host2 folders that are not in host1 then use --delete2folders.
+See also --delete2foldersonly and --delete2foldersbutnot to set up exceptions on folders to destroy (INBOX will never be destroy, it's a mandatory folder in IMAP).

-    You can decide to delete the messages from the source mailbox after a successful transfer, it can be a good feature when migrating live mailboxes since messages will be only on one side.
+    A different scenario is to delete the messages from the source mailbox after a successful transfer, it can be a good feature when migrating mailboxes since messages will be only on one side.
+The source account will only have messages that are not on the destination yet, ie, messages that arrived after a sync or that failed to be copied.

     In that case, use the --delete1 option.
 Option --delete1 implies also option --expunge1 so all messages marked deleted on host1 will be really deleted.
+In IMAP protocol deleting a message does not really delete it, it marks it with the flag \Deleted, allowing an undelete.
+Expunging a folder removes, definitively, all the messages marked as \Deleted in this folder.

     You can also decide to remove empty folders once all of their messages have been transferred.
 Add --delete1emptyfolders to obtain this behavior.

-    A different scenario is synchronizing a mailbox B from another mailbox A in case you just want to keep a "live" copy of A in B.

-    For this, option --delete2 has to be used, it deletes messages in host2 folder B that are not in host1 folder A. If you also need to destroy host2 folders that are not in host1 then use --delete2folders.
-See also --delete2foldersonly and --delete2foldersbutnot.

     Imapsync is not adequate for maintaining two active imap accounts in synchronization when the user plays independently on both sides.
 Use